alexmerren/nericoin/README.md

 # Nericoin

-A HPE-based blockchain featuring transactions, wallets, mining, and verifying of blockchains.
+A meme blockchain featuring transactions, wallets, mining, and verifying of blockchains.

 ## Contents
 * [Requirements](#requirements)